The Benefits of Walking: Key Takeaways

 We push.
 We sweat.
 We grit our teeth.
 We absolutely destroy the barriers that stand in our way.

-There are few circumstances where the best fitness solution is also the simplest ... but this happens to be one of them.
+There are a few circumstances where the best fitness solution is also the simplest ... but this happens to be one of them.

 How many times have you circled a parking lot, looking for a close spot to the entrance?
 Then, you end up wasting 5-10 minutes because you're unwilling to park in the back.